top of page

 Remember that if you leave your job and a lawsuit is filed the next day, you'll have no employer coverage - another reason personal liability insurance matters.

 Never attempt to handle a Board of Nursing investigation alone.
 This mistake can devastate your career.
-An experienced nursing license attorney ensures your rights remain protected throughout the process.
-Since your statements can be taken out of context and used against you, speak to no one—including investigators—until consulting legal counsel.
+An experienced Nurse Advocate will ensure your rights remain protected throughout the process.
+Since your statements can be taken out of context and used against you, speak to no one, including investigators, until consulting counsel.

 • Navigate deadlines and procedural requirements